Moochie Norris

 Martyn Bernard "Moochie" Norris (born July 27, 1973) is an American former professional basketball player who played several seasons in the National Basketball Association (NBA), as well as other leagues.
-He is the head coach of the Houston Push of The Basketball League (TBL).

 Professional career

 Norris, a journeyman, played collegiately at Odessa College (junior college) (1992–1994), at Auburn University (1994–1995) and at the University of West Florida (1995–1996).
 He was drafted with 33rd overall pick (4th in second round) of the 1996 NBA draft by the Milwaukee Bucks.
 He did not play for the Bucks and on November 22, 1996, was waived by them.
 On December 12, he signed as a free agent with the Vancouver Grizzlies for whom he played until December, 30, when he was waived.
 Norris played the remainder of the season with the Fort Wayne Fury of the Continental Basketball Association (CBA) and earned CBA All-Rookie Second Team honors.
 He returned to the Fury and was named to the All-CBA Second Team in 1998 and the First Team in 2000.
 Norris played in the NBA from 1999 until the 2005–06 season for the Seattle SuperSonics, Houston Rockets, New York Knicks and New Orleans Hornets.